chiefmikey/the-myspace/README.md

 Don't let the fleeting memories of the first time you were socially conditioned from the comfort of your home leave you.
-Skip the hot tub and take this time machine back to that photo comment from your crush, the soul defining url address, and the inbox full of messages from real life actor Mischa Barton.
+Skip the hot tub and take this time machine back to that photo comment from your crush, the soul defining profile url, and the inbox full of messages from real life actor Mischa Barton.

 ### _#1 Review: "It's bomb"_